lucas-cell/StockAnalysis/README.md

 # Sherlock Stock

 # What does this project do?

-This project aims to predict stock prices and build stock analysis directories by conducting an investigation of the stock by new, old and creative means.
+- predict future stock prices
+- build a stock analysis database

-# What technologies are used?
+# What technologies are used and why?
 python3
 supabase

-# Why the technologies?
-Supabase: It provides all the backend services.

 # Table of Contents